 - Start by pouring some lacquer thinner into a bowl

-- Soak a clean cotton cloth in the liquid and wring it to remove any excess thinner
+- Soak a clean cotton cloth in the liquid and wring it to remove the excess

-- Now apply this cloth to the surface with white spots/cloudiness
+- Now apply this cloth to the surface with white spots

 - You will see the cloudiness and moisture being transferred from the finish to the cloth